alevkoy/sicp/README.md

 Solutions to problems from _Structure and Interpretation of Computer Programs, 2e_ by Harold Abelson and Gerald Jay Sussman with Julie Sussman.

+I have run the programs contained herein using
+[MIT Scheme](https://www.gnu.org/software/mit-scheme/).
+I have also made some use of the very convenient [repl.it](https://repl.it/languages).
+Not all programs have been tested on the latter interpreter.

 ## Building
 Some of the solutions are written in LaTeX.
 To typeset them into PDF, run `make`.
 You will need the packages `pdflatex`, `amsmath`, `amsthm`, `color`,